-Dr Christopher Haynes
+Christopher Haynes

-Dr Haynes, the Chairman of the Company's Health, Safety and Environment Committee, is a non-executive director of Woodside Petroleum Limited (Woodside), which is a customer of the Group.
-The Board considers Dr Haynes to be independent after applying the principles stated above, given the percentage of total revenue and total gross margin the Group earned from Woodside was less than 5% during the Reporting Period.
+Christopher Haynes, the Chairman of the Company's Health, Safety and Environment Committee, is a non-executive director of Woodside Petroleum Limited (Woodside), which is a customer of the Group.
+The Board considers Christopher to be independent after applying the principles stated above, given the percentage of total revenue and total gross margin the Group earned from Woodside were less than 5% during the Reporting Period.

-In the Board's opinion, Dr Haynes' judgment is not impaired or conflicted even though he is a non-executive director of Woodside.
+In the Board's opinion, Christopher's judgment is not impaired or conflicted even though he is a non-executive director of Woodside.
 The Board also notes that as a practical matter, he exercises independent judgment in the Company's best interests without direction from Woodside and does not receive any remuneration other than director's fees from either the Company or Woodside.